Safety Guidelines for Sunday Activities

 For all in-person Sunday Activities

-Those who attend must provide proof of full vaccination for COVID-19, if they are in an age group for whom the FDA has approved a COVID-19 vaccine, and for whom the CDC recommends a COVID-19 vaccination; OR they must have received a medical exemption in advance from the Senior Minister.
+Those who attend must affirm that they are fully vaccinated for COVID-19, if they are in an age group for whom the FDA has approved a COVID-19 vaccine, and for whom the CDC recommends a COVID-19 vaccination; OR they must have received a medical exemption in advance from the Senior Minister.

 Those who attend must affirm that